kangcarol/choose-your-own-adventure-the-phoenix/README.md

 <br>
  ## How to Choose Your Own Adventure

  1. Upon arriving to each scenerio, you will have the opportunity to find a feather BEFORE making the choice for the next scenerio.
-Hovering over the scenerio will allow you to find it.<br>
+Hovering over the scenerio will allow you to find it, don't forget to click!<br>

  2. The feathers you collect will give you a boon, that when consumed will save you from a perilous choice.
 Choose wisely!<br>